-In March 2021, the Company closed on its previously announced acquisition of approximately 78% of the equity of a retail license holder located in Grover Beach, California, with the rights to acquire the remaining equity in the future.
+In March 2021, the Company acquired 78% of the equity of a retail license holder in Grover Beach, California, with the rights to acquire the remaining equity in the future.
 The city of Grover Beach is a limited license jurisdiction where a maximum of four retail licenses are permitted.
-Upon completion of the build-out of the new BEYOND/HELLO[TM] in Q3 2021, this location will be the fourth and final retail dispensary permitted in Grover Beach.
+Upon completion of the build-out of the new BEYOND/HELLOTM in Q2 2022, this location is the fourth and final retail dispensary permitted in Grover Beach.